NWChemEx/PluginPlay/docs/source/index.rst

 PluginPlay
 ##########

-PluginPlay is a framework for constructing a runtime representation of a program's call graph in terms of "modules."
+PluginPlay is a framework aimed at facilitating the creation of modular scientific research software.

 .. toctree::
    :maxdepth: 2